jradford5/GA_capstone_Airbnb_project/README.md

 - If successful, it could be used to help new hosts in determining a suitable rental price for new properties.

-- As a by-product of this project, I was also hoping to analyse the attributes that determine the prices of Airbnb properties.
+- As a by-product of this objective, I'm also hoping to analyse the attributes that determine the prices of Airbnb properties.

 ## Data Acquisition